35 Best Sites Like eBay To Sell and Buy Stuff

 Alibaba is a great place to sell bulk items or wholesale goods.
 Additionally, Alibaba does not charge listing fees, so it’s more affordable to sell on this platform.

-Alibaba has a built-in payment system called Alipay, which makes it easy to accept buyer payments.
 If you’re a bulk seller and looking for an alternative to eBay, be sure to give Alibaba a try.

 17. Rubylane